ajason/SwiftSwarm/README.md

 Note: You can define specific tools for each agent.

-### 2 - Now that we have defined our agents, we need to create an object that conforms to ToolResponseHandler.
+### 2 - Defining your tools handler.

+Now that we have defined our agents, we need to create an object that conforms to ToolResponseHandler.
 Here's an example:

 ```swift
 struct TeamDemoResponseHandler: ToolResponseHandler {